 Address one or a few specific motivations and discuss a particular experience that demonstrates how it positively impacted your work.
 This gives credibility to your answer.
 The more specific you can be about the situation while still keeping your answer concise, the better.

-4. Show how it fits into your future trajectory
+4. Show how it fits into your career trajectory

 If you see yourself growing in this position long-term because you are passionate about the job responsibilities, be sure to explain that.
 When you tie your motivations to the evolution of your career with this employer, it assures them that you’ll be a committed employee.

-5. Ties it back to the company’s mission or vision
+5. Relate it back to the company’s mission or vision

 What not to say when answering “What Motivates You?”